 "Katara!"
 Sokka's anxious voice startled them and they both turned to see the waterbender's brother waving frantically in their direction.

 "Katara, hurry up!"
 Sokka yelled as he gestured for her to run.
 "Suki's getting pains again and she wants you to help her with your creepy-magical-water-thingy!"

-Katara sighed at her brother's words, but let it slide since she knew he was just panicking since Suki was close to giving birth in a few weeks.
+Katara sighed at her brother's words, but let it slide since she knew he was just panicking because Suki was a few weeks away from giving birth.
 Turning back to Aang, she gave him a small smile.